 Click here for a selection of hotels and apartments in Dubrovnik with Booking.com .
 Here are some that are highly recommended, click the links for reviews and prices:

-Apartment Beatrice – a two bedroom apartment with balcony plus sea and city views.
+Apartment Beatrice A two bedroom apartment with balcony plus sea and city views.
 Handy for the beach and the Old Town.

-Hilton Imperial Dubrovnik – a grand old hotel, apparently Edward VIII and Wallis Simpson danced in the garden in 1936!
+Hilton Imperial Dubrovnik A grand old hotel, apparently Edward VIII and Wallis Simpson danced in the garden in 1936!
 Convenient for Pile Gate and the Mount Srd cable car, views of the Old Town too.

-Is Dubrovnik worth visiting?
+Is Dubrovnik in June worth visiting?

 Nick’s verdict is that it’s a stunning city irrespective of the Game of Thrones connections.
 Like Venice, click here to read about our trip with teens, there’s a real sense of history and drama, and it really helps that it’s car-free.
 Plus after sightseeing you can jump straight into the sea to cool off!